 An ‘eligible jobholder’ who is eligible for membership of the Scheme, but who is not an active member in that employment and who doesn’t apply to their employer to join the Scheme, becomes an active member of the main section on the ‘automatic enrolment date’ or ‘automatic re-enrolment date’ relating to that employment.
 An employer can delay automatic enrolment for up to three months by issuing a postponement notice on the ‘automatic enrolment date’.
 It is not possible to use postponement on the ‘automatic re-enrolment date’, but that date can be any date within three months of the anniversary of the employer’s staging date.

 There are certain exceptions that change the automatic enrolment duty by either making it optional or disapplying it.
 Please refer to the ‘Automatic enrolment – Technical Guide’ for information about the exceptions and how postponement works.
-You can find the guide on the ‘Guides and sample documents’ page of www.lgpsregs.org.
+You can find the guide on the ‘Employer guides and documents’ page of www.lgpsregs.org.

 The 2014 Scheme contains two sections – the main section and the 50/50 section.
 Please see section 8 for more information about the two sections of the Scheme.

-Although Employees who are ‘automatically enrolled’ or ‘automatically re-enrolled’ would initially be brought into the main section They could elect, on or after joining the main section, to join the 50/50 section.
+Employees who are ‘automatically enrolled’ or ‘automatically re-enrolled’ would initially be brought into the main section.
+They could elect to join the 50/50 section on or after joining the main section.
 If they do so before the first payroll after they are enrolled into the Scheme closes, they can be brought into the 50/50 section from the first day of membership.

 The employer must tell the L G P S administering authority that the employee has joined the Scheme.
 They should supply a copy of the election to join the 50/50 section, if relevant.